 The Pennsylvania certificate is also valid in 46 states with which interstate agreements exist.
 Students will need to check with other state Departments of Education concerning certification transfer.

 An PA Instructional Level I certificate is valid for six years of service, during which time the following requirements must be completed: an approved induction program, 24 credit hours of post-baccalaureate course work from a state approved, four-year degree-granting institution, and three years of satisfactory full-time service under contract in Pennsylvania.
 A person then qualifies for PA Level II certification.

-Once a student has attained initial certification, s/he must adhere to Pennsylvania’s Act 48, which requires all teachers to complete six credit hours or 180 clock hours of professional development every five years in order to retain a valid certificate.
-This applies to both PA Instructional I and Instructional II certificates.
+Once a student has attained initial certification, s/he must adhere to Pennsylvania’s Act 48, which requires all teachers to complete six credit hours or 180 clock hours of professional development every five years in order to retain valid certification.
+This applies to both PA Instructional I and Instructional II certification.